Relationships And Manipulation: Am I Being Used?

 How damaging are manipulative relationships?

-Manipulative relationships can be extremely damaging in that they can create a lot of emotional and mental uncertainty and instability.
+Emotional manipulation can be extremely damaging to a person’s mental health and may lead to emotional and mental uncertainty and instability.
 These kinds of relationships can create trust issues and make you question your reality or sanity.
 Likewise, manipulation can act as a catalyst for depression and anxiety and can pave an ideal road for other, similar conditions to develop.

 Relationships and manipulation: What using looks like